nixpup/NixMacs/README.md

  - Be at least on **NixOS** Version **25.05** (Warbler)
  - Have **home-manager** Installed

+# Try NixMacs
+## Without Installing on NixOS
+Simply run `nix run github:nixpup/NixMacs#nixmacs` (you may need to add the `--no-write-lock-file` flag) inside a Terminal and you can test NixMacs without having to install or configure anything!

 # Installation
 ## Inside a Flake
 **flake.nix**: